Category: Her Space

 Most men make it worse by trying to convince her to feel different instead of learning how to be with what she feels.

-The Deeper Issue Under What She’s Feeling
+The Deeper Issue Behind Her Feeling

 When attraction is strong, women let a lot slide.